Child Support and Taxes FAQ

 For more information, see IRS Publication 501, Dependents, Standard Deduction, and Filing Information.

-Q: If you pay child support, are you allowed to deduct anything on your taxes or claim the child as an exemption?
+If you pay child support, are you allowed to deduct anything from your taxes or claim the child as an exemption?

-In this situation, the IRS may require parents sign a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, or a substantially similar statement.
+In this situation, the IRS may require parents to sign Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, or a substantially similar statement.

-Q: Is child support considered income when calculating the Earned Income Credit?
+Is child support considered income when calculating the earned income credit?

-A: No, for purposes of calculating the Earned Income Credit, child support is not considered earned income.
+No, for purposes of calculating the Earned Income Tax Credit (EITC), child support is not considered earned income.
+The EITC looks at earned income, and child support doesn't fit into that category.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help